yuriboiii20-art/Task-Manager-ReactNative/README.md

-# TaskNexus - Task Manager React Native App 📱
+# TaskNexus - A Task Manager React Native App 📱

 **Time to get organized!** TaskNexus is a modern, cross-platform task management app built with React Native, Expo, and TypeScript.
 It allows users to efficiently manage their daily tasks with features like task addition, completion, deletion, drag-and-drop reordering, and interactive statistics visualization.